 Enjoyed around the world for some 4,000 years, fruited yogurt makes a wholesome breakfast or snack, but plain and vanilla varieties can work wonders in all kinds of kitchen recipes from marinades and dips to pancakes and baked goods.

 There are three main types of yogurt, with fat content being the major difference between them.

-yogurt must contain less than 0.5% milk fat and is often marketed as "light" yogurt.
+Nonfat yogurt must contain less than 0.5% milk fat and is often marketed as "light" yogurt.
 Made from skim milk, nonfat often has a watery or grainy texture, so it's not recommended for dishes that should be rich, moist and creamy.
-It's best for eating out of the carton, or as a tangy marinade
+It's best for eating out of the carton, or as a tangy marinade for grilled meats.

 When buying yogurt, check the date on the carton to make sure you're buying the freshest available.
 Also look for labels that state "with active yogurt cultures" or "with living yogurt cultures."

 At home, refrigerate yogurt and use it within one week after the "sell by" date.

 Yogurt is an amazingly versatile ingredient in the kitchen.
 Keep a few cups of plain and vanilla on-hand to mix into dips and spreads, bake into muffins and cakes, or use as a simple garnish for soups and desserts.
 In many recipes, yogurt can be a healthy alternative to higher fat ingredients like sour cream, mayonnaise, oil and cream without compromising taste or texture.